- Studying Law at Yale

 We pride ourselves on our commitment to all inclusive structures - all members vote on submissions and can participate in all aspects of journal-creation.
 We are a diverse group of individuals, and include members of different races/ethnicities, genders, and orientations.

 We present differing feminist perspectives on a wide variety of topics.
-Our journal has included articles on reproductive freedom, the concerns of women of color, judicial prosecution of prostitutes, criticism of judicial deference to the military, and the feminization of poverty.
+Our journal has included articles on reproductive freedom, the concerns of women of color, judicial prosecution of sex workers, criticism of judicial deference to the military, and the feminization of poverty.
 We welcome exchanges with other feminist publications and seek to further the dialogue on all issues affecting women.

 We publish twice a year and receive advice and guidance from our distinguished Advisory Board.
 YJLF is printed in recycled paper containing fifteen percent post-consumer waste.